activeviam/mac/CONTRIBUTING.md

 Pull Requests are only open for ActiveViam contributors to create.

-At least one reviewer must approve the Pull Request before it can be merged.
+At least one `activeviam/activepivot-core-owner` reviewer must approve the Pull Request before it can be merged.
+It is recommended to review the Pull Request beforehand with another ActiveViam contributor.

 ### Versioning